 Each of the above have value, of course.
 A well-chosen online course could enhance my knowledge and skills; the emails sent by successful people like Danny Iny, Ramit Sethi, Gina Horkey, Chandler Bolt, and many others contain extremely helpful information; starting pieces is obviously necessary in order to finish pieces; and a well-designed website will help attract new customers.
 However…

 Absolutely none of those things really moves me forward.
 On their own, they only serve to offer my feeble brain the impression of working hard, taking action, and developing my career.
 Still, there is only one thing that can truly allow me to achieve these goals, and I’m sure you are already at the answer faster than I can type it.

 Writing.
-Writing is the thing that will help me to develop my writing career.
+Writing, not procrastination, is the thing that will help me to develop my writing career.
 It sounds simple, but getting started can be remarkably difficult.
 Starting means there is a chance of failure; starting means taking full control rather than absolving myself of responsibility by taking someone else’s courses and reading their emails.

 Starting, however, is the only way forward.
 The more you write, the easier it becomes.
 The more you write, the more confident you will be in your skills as a writer.
 The more you write, the closer you will come to achieving your dreams.

 I certainly hope that the more I write, the closer I will come to owning a dog.

 Looking for a few new ways to sate your hunger for procrastination?
 You might enjoy these guilt-free writing distractions.